observablehq/plot/README.md

 <a href="#plot" name="plot">#</a> Plot.<b>plot</b>({<i>marks</i> = [], ...<i>options</i>} = {})

 Renders a new plot given the specified *marks* and other *options* and returns the corresponding SVG or HTML figure element.
-As the name suggests, all *options* are optional.
+All *options* are optional.

 #### Mark options